 -Mixed nuts; almonds, cashews with different flavors!

 -Cucumbers with hummus

 -Vegan Jerky/Beef Jerky

 Another tip that I've found helpful is keeping a huge water bottle with me because most of the time I'm not actually hungry and this helps curb the appetite.

 Blood Glucose Levels

-Cannabis use has never effected my Blood Glucose levels drastically.
-Though a studypublished in the American Journal of Medicine in 2013, found that marijuana use in diabetics resulted in lower levels in fasting insulin.
+Cannabis use has never affected my Blood Glucose levels drastically.
+Though a study published in the American Journal of Medicine in 2013, found that marijuana use in diabetics resulted in lower levels of fasting insulin.
 This means that people have seen lower BG levels happen with marijuana use.
 I have met other diabetics who have said the same thing, but the decrease in BG is nothing immediate nor severe.